Updated: March 2023

 Throughout history, women have made significant contributions to medicine and we have benefitted from many incredible discoveries by female scientists.
 Famous examples include Marie Curie’s discovery of radium which led to the development of the x-ray, and Rosalind Franklin’s crucial work on understanding the molecular structures of DNA.
 But what about the women who are changing the world of life sciences today?

 From epidemiology to CRISPR, influential female scientists are leading pioneering work in developing breakthroughs for the future of healthcare.
-As well as this, talented female leaders are continuing to emerge in the most prominent spaces within life sciences; some are running global life science companies while others are founding innovative start-ups.
+Talented female life science leaders are continuing to emerge in the most prominent spaces within the industry; some are running global pharma companies while others are founding innovative start-ups.
 But all are tackling today’s biggest opportunities and challenges in life sciences head on.

 Here are just ten of the most powerful women making strides in life sciences today: